 The Big Three:

-Membership Levels function as the primary avenue for members to gain access to your site’s protected content.
-Each member can only have one Membership Level associated with an account at a time.
-As a result, changing the membership levels is considered an upgrade or downgrade of the member’s account, and MemberMouse will automatically make the appropriate changes in billing and access to content.
+Membership Levels function as the base access allowing users to login to their their account and view any associated protected content on your MemberMouse site.
+Each member can only have one Membership Level added to an account at a time.
+As a result, changing the Membership Level is considered an upgrade or downgrade of the member’s account, and MemberMouse will automatically make the appropriate changes in billing, including Prorating the Membership Subscription if that option is selected, and adjusting content access.
 Even though utilizing Membership Levels is not a requirement, every customer registered on your site will at least be given the default free Membership Level.

 Bundles are another avenue for members to gain access to protected content on your site.
 They may be used either in conjunction with Membership Levels, or on their own.
-In contrast to Membership Levels where there can only be one per account, members can purchase unlimited Bundles on their account to gain additional access to content without losing any previous access.
+In contrast to Membership Levels where there can only be one per account, Bundles can function as add-ons, and members can purchase unlimited Bundles on their account to gain additional access to content without losing any previous access.
 For this reason, Bundles are perfect to use for offering additional subscriptions, free content, and one-time purchases.

 Products play two important roles.
-The first is allowing you to specify the price customers will pay for content or physical goods.
+The first is allowing you to specify the payment terms for content or physical goods.
 The second is linking to a Membership Level or Bundle so when the Product is purchased, the content in the Bundle or Membership Level will be delivered to the member.
-You may also have multiple Products associated with the same Membership Level or Bundle in order to offer various pricing options for the same content
+You may only add a single product to one item, however you can have multiple Products associated with the same Membership Level or Bundle in order to offer various pricing options for the same content

 You will use WordPress Pages or Posts to store all the content you wish to protect.
 Then you will use MemberMouse to protect either the entire page/post or a just a section using SmartTags.

 Purchase Links allow customers to sign up as a member to your site and make purchases.
-Whether you create a Product linked to a Membership Level or Bundle or a free Membership Level or Bundle, a Purchase Link is automatically generated in MemberMouse.
-This link is passes product and pricing information to the Checkout page allowing the customer to complete the transaction.
-Purchase Links can be used anywhere on your site and can also be used off your site as well.
+Whether you create a Product linked to a Membership Level or Bundle or a free Membership Level or Bundle, a static Purchase Link and a SmartTag purchase link are automatically generated in MemberMouse.
+This link passes product and pricing information to the Checkout page allowing the customer to complete the transaction.
+SmartTag Purchase Links can be used anywhere on your site adding 1-Click functionality to existing customers with card-on-file Payment Methods Overview profiles, and static Purchase Links can also be used off your site as well.
 When a customer clicks on the link, they will be directed to the Checkout page to purchase the appropriate Product.

 This feature is a simple checkout form configured for free memberships because it does not collect billing information from the member.